umeshchounde/ITIS-5144-SwimClubActivityBoard-/README.md

 Tech stack used:

-  Node.js, Express for backend
+  1.Node.js, Express for backend

-  EJS, html, css for frontend
+  2.EJS, html, css for frontend

-  Mongodb, Mongoose for DB.
+  3.Mongodb, Mongoose for DB.

 To setup:

-npm install
+  1.npm install

 To setup db:

-Install mongodb
+  1.Install mongodb

-Use scripts in FinalProject_createDB.txt
+  2.Use scripts in FinalProject_createDB.txt

 To run: